DCF Banner

 ISBN-13: 978-0-321-51333-5

-Web Site: MasteringPhysics™ Students are expected to have an access code to this web site either as part of a new textbook package or, if a used book was purchased, as a separate item.
+Web Site: MasteringPhysics™ Students are required to have an access code to this web site either as part of a new textbook package or, if a used book was purchased, as a separate item.
 The MasteringPhysics web site has extensive material to support the course including: tutorials, animations, and an extensive set of exercises and problems with hints, help, and answers.
 It also has the complete text available on-line.
 Homework will be assigned from MasteringPhysics.

 The primary required text for University Physics.
 This text is designed for a calculus-based physics course at the beginning university and college level.
 It is written with the expectation that students have either taken or are currently taking a beginning course in calculus.